The Class Experience

-The faculty members coordinate their materials and approaches around each of these module themes, which allows for team teaching opportunities and ensures the delivery of an integrated curriculum.
+The faculty members coordinate their materials and approaches around each of these term themes, which allows for team teaching opportunities and ensures the delivery of an integrated curriculum.

-The careful sequencing of the individual classes, courses, and module themes are designed to build on one another throughout the program's three terms to provide you with a powerful and unique learning experience.
+The careful sequencing of the individual classes, courses, and term themes are designed to build on one another throughout the program's three terms to provide you with a powerful and unique learning experience.

 The first term is devoted to establishing the foundations of leadership and management.
 Participants begin their development of greater competencies in areas such as accounting and marketing.
 They hone their analytic and communication skills and explore various dimensions of leadership.
 The first term sets the stage for a greater appreciation of the importance of Cross-Enterprise Leadership.

 The second term focuses on more foundations such as finance, operations, and leading action and change.
 However, participants are challenged by increasingly complex issues involving the formulation and execution of corporate strategies, sustainability, and entrepreneurship.

 The third term extends the first two terms with a more global context.
 The complexity of leading organizations across national boundaries is apparent in all our discussions.
 Our courses become increasingly Cross-Enterprise in focus and even more integrated with one another.
-The international nature of the third term culminates in the International Field Study Trip and the completion of the Executive Client Field Project.
+The international nature of the third term culminates in the Discovery Expedition and the completion of the Executive Client Field Project.

 *The Discovery Expedition is offered in either Term 2 or 3.

 Optional Study Trips